 Focuses on theories, sources, and foundations of international law.
 Includes discussion of rights and duties of states, the relationship between international and domestic law, interstate settlement of disputes, and extraterritorial jurisdiction.
 Explores international law in the areas of human rights, the environment, and the use of force.

 Provides opportunities for internship experience in political organizations, government offices, and non-governmental organizations.
+Gives practical experience in oral and written communication in an applied professional setting.
 May be repeated for a maximum of 9 credits toward graduation.
-May be graded Credit/No Credit.

 Prepares students who have been selected to serve as interns to the Utah State Legislature.
 Focuses on legislative behavior and organization; bill and law making; research and policy; comparative state government and politics and internship requirements.